sideye/conspicuous_consumption/log.md

 Completed
 - Added Microsoft Face API functionality to identify gender and age of user based on profile picture.
 Ran this on all users who were the first 10 to like a post, for all posts by clubs Rudas and Oxford.
 Created a separate file called data_CLUB_likes.csv to store the info of each user who liked a post, which can be found in directory outputs3.
-	- Estimaed scraping speed: 17 seconds per 10 posts, or ~35 posts per minute.
+	- Estimated scraping speed: 17 seconds per 10 posts, or ~35 posts per minute.
 	- Conducted some validation to see accuracy (precision and recall) of the face API.
 See the Face_API_Correctness.md file for details.
 - Added club information for shortcodes that encountered an error in the script and updated all errors.csv files.
 The new errors.csv in each output directory now has 3 columns: shortcode, club, and error type.
 	- All errors are of the same type: JSON decoding error.
 This is generally due to deleted instagram posts, causing the JSON file to be not found.
-- Added column for weekday.
 - Conducted datetime analysis on clubs' posts.
 See the "Datetime EDA" python notebook to see more.
+- Added column for weekday.
-- Fixed spacing error that caused all csv cells/entries to begin with a space.
+- Fixed spacing error that caused all cells/entries to begin with a space.
+- Copied the entire repo to an AWS Lightsail VM, and rescraped data to fix spacing error and include weekday.
+(Currently in process)
+	- All outputs should be found in the directory "Jun25Outputs"

 Next steps
 - Logging for errors?
-- Spacing error